Converse Attention Knowledge Transfer for Low-Resource Named Entity Recognition: Experiments

-Table \ref{tab3} shows the results on Chinese OntoNotes 4.0.
-Evaluation metric is precision, recall and F1-score.
-For NotoNotes dataset, gold-standard segmentation is available.
-Gold Seg and No Seg indicate whether or not to use the word segmentation information.
-Existing state-of-the-art results are achieved by \cite{yang2016multi}, with gold-standard segmentation, discrete features and semi-supervised data.
-Using the baseline model (i.e., \emph{Char+BiLSTM+CRF}), the performance on Chinese OntoNotes 4.0 without segmentation is relatively lower.
-The F1-score of \emph{Char+BiLSTM+CRF} is 60.25\%.
-Adding BAN$^{first}$, BAN$^{last}$ and BAN$^{ave}$ to the baseline model leads to an increase from 60.25\% to 67.15\%, 71.99\% and 72.76\%, respectively.
-In order to further improve the performance, we use the BERT model \cite{devlin2019bert} to produce character embedding.
-Our best model \emph{Char+BiLSTM+CRF+BERT+BAN$^{last}$} yields 81.21\% F1-score with no segmentation, which outperforms the previous best approach with no segmentation.
-Even compared with the state-of-the-art method of using gold segmentation information, our model also has a 4.81\% improvement.
+\textbf{OntoNotes 4.0.} Table~\ref{tab:ontonotes} presents the results on Chinese OntoNotes 4.0.
+Evaluation metrics are precision, recall, and F1-score.
+For the OntoNotes dataset, gold-standard segmentation is available.
+Existing state-of-the-art results are achieved by~\cite{yang2016combining}, with gold-standard segmentation, discrete features, and semi-supervised data.
+Using the baseline model (i.e., {Char+BiLSTM+CRF}), the performance on Chinese OntoNotes 4.0 without segmentation is relatively lower.
+The F1-score of {Char+BiLSTM+CRF} is 60.25\%.
+Equipping $\rm CAN_{first}$ ($\rm CAN_{last}$) to the baseline model results in an increase from 60.25\% to 67.15\% (71.99\%), which indicates the effectiveness of the proposed CAN is once again in a distinct language family.
+Similarly, {Char+BiLSTM+CRF+$\rm CAN_{last}$} outperforms {Char+BiLSTM+CRF+$\rm CAN_{first}$}, which is consistent with the aforementioned assumption that an attention matrix in a higher layer can capture more semantic dependency~\cite{chaudhari2019attentive}.
+In order to further improve the performance, we use the BERT model~\cite{devlin2019bert} to produce character embedding.
+Our best model {Char+BiLSTM+CRF+BERT+$\rm CAN_{last}$} yields 81.21\% F1-score with no segmentation, which outperforms previous state-of-the-art methods with no segmentation.